byteball/oswap-stats-api/README.md

 `npm install`

-By default the API is accessible at `http://localhost:4100` (`http://localhost:4101` for testnet).
+By default the API is accessible at `http://localhost:4200` (`http://localhost:4201` for testnet).
 You may want to setup a reverse proxy like Nginx to make it accessible on a public url.

 #### Run

-`node start.js oswap-stats 1>log 2>errlog &`
+`node start.js oswap2-stats 2>errlog`

 #### Endpoints